 The biggest disconnect always is understanding the difference between data and UI/system flows as they are generally intertwined.
 Also, ERP data re-engineering issues are extremely challenging as they might disrupt legacy processes and transactions.
 So, unfortunately, no clean slate.
 Instead, the only option is to find a middle ground, which drives overengineering of your processes and architecture.

 The ERP data re-engineering issues also make implementing ERPs for each business incredibly unique due to their differences.
-In other words, two exactly similar businesses and operations are likely to have very different ERP outcomes because of their current ERP data differences.
+In other words, two exactly similar businesses and operations might yield very different ERP outcomes because of their current ERP data differences.
 Your data issues might be even more severe if you lived on a poorly architected system (home-grown or commercial) that substantially deviated from the enterprise software data dictionary.
 That’s probably the reason why moving from QuickBooks or Mainframe to an ERP is more challenging than between two standard ERP packages.
 The only way to cure them is to have a rollout strategy, requiring careful planning and enterprise-level control (and governance) over several years.
-The following candidates are the most common culprits, requiring ERP data re-engineering prior to implementing your new system.
+The following candidates are the most common culprits, requiring ERP data re-engineering.

 10. Work Orders/Projects